PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 Here we give you a simple Space Invader game (a customized version of a game made by the Starton team, itself based on a fork of [this game](https://github.com/leerob/space-invaders)).
 Your objective is to deploy smart contracts with Starton, and interact with them in your game to create [a Play to Earn](https://decrypt.co/resources/what-are-play-to-earn-games-how-players-are-making-a-living-with-nfts).

 All the installation steps required to do the exercises are detailed in the [SETUP.md](./SETUP.md)

 ## Step 1 - ERC20

-## Step 2 - NFT
+TODO: deploy contract with Starton from UI template, interact with it in code

-## Step 3 - IPFS background and decorator to validate address
+## Step 2 - IPFS background and decorator to validate address
 You are rewarded with tokens and NFTs, that's great!
 But blockchains and P2P networks usage is not restricted to game rewards, you can do a lot more, like hosting your game assets (images, musics...) on [IPFS](https://ipfs.tech/), a decentralized network for storing and sharing data 🔥